elcrni/Voron-Mods/Trident_Umbilical/README.md

 #### Support my work and Get this mod printed in PCCF or ASA from [LayerGURU](https://layerguru.com/product/voron-stealthburner-orbiter-2-0/).

-## VORON Trident PG7 Umbilical Mod by elcrni - LAYERGURU.com
+## VORON Trident PG7 Umbilical Mod by elcrni/layerguru

 ## Important Note: